Current Visitor Policy

 Compassionate care is defined as care delivered to patients who qualify for hospice, or a comfort measures only level of care.
 Patients may also receive compassionate care at the discretion of a medical provider, nursing manager or nursing supervisor.

 Middlesex Health outpatient facilities and medical offices, offices that care for patients who are not hospitalized, currently have no visitor restrictions.
-Masks are now optional for most individuals, with some exceptions.

 Resources, Links & Contacts